8pxl/watch/README.md

 ```

-Enter the websites you wish to watch (line separated) in `sites.txt` and run the program with
+ Enter the websites you wish to watch (line separated) in `sites.txt` and run the program with (ensure you've activated the venv)

 ```zsh
 python main.py